SpencerTranter/LambdaTestingGuide/README.md

 ## Assumed Roles

 When an AWS lambda interacts with another part of AWS (ie S3) it requires a specific role to be made so that it has access for to complete its task.
-These roles should be as limiting as possible, only allowing exactly what the lambda need for it to run.
+These roles should be as limiting as possible, only allowing exactly what the lambda needs for it to run.

 As a local user attempting to test the Lambda you need to be able to assume the role of the function in order for it to run.